 Click below to find out more about the admissions requirements and deadlines, student life, academics, majors and more.

-Olivet College is located in the small town setting of Olivet, Michigan, less than an hour from Lansing and Battle Creek.
+Olivet College is located in the small town setting of Olivet, Michigan, in the suburbs of Lansing and Battle Creek.

 If you want to see Olivet College for yourself, plan a visit.
 The best way to reach campus is to take Interstate 69 to Olivet, or book a flight to the nearest airport, Capital City.